 - Administrator: Has full access to all settings.
 Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Viewer: Has access to: - Watch and take snapshots of a video stream. - Watch and export recordings. - Pan, tilt, and zoom; with PTZ account access.

-• The context menu contains: Update account: Edit the account properties.
+Update account: Edit the account properties.

 Delete account: Delete the account.
 You can't delete the root account.

 Anonymous access